ProjectOptimus/ProjectOptimus/README.md

 for any number of tools or topics, but while many of these have supplements for their use in a larger ecosystem, they never feel like quite enough to document the holistic lifecycle of a use case.
-The most valuable learning material for *real* use cases happens behind company walls with propietary software -- where if you're not an employee, you don't get to learn.
+The most valuable learning material for *real* use cases happens within company walls with propietary software -- where if you're not an employee, you don't get to learn.

 Take a secrets manager like [HashiCorp Vault](https://www.vaultproject.io/docs).